 Pro Tip: The historic centers of Florence and Naples are UNESCO sites as well!

-If you want to be based where history is inescapably beautiful we can recommend a few Italy Perfect apartments: Magnifico for smaller parties with its incredible view of the Colisseum and the Arch of Titus or Imperial Vista for larger parties and also a phenomenal view.
+If you want to be based where history is inescapably beautiful we can recommend a few Italy Perfect apartments: Imperial Vista for larger parties and a phenomenal view of the Colosseum.

 Medici Villas and Gardens in Tuscany

 A recent addition to the UNESCO list (in 2013) are the Medici Villas and Gardens in Tuscany.
 Most people think of Florence when they think of the Medici, as the family rose to political prominence in the city and sponsored Florence’s most famous artist, Michelangelo.
 They also funded the building of Santa Maria del Fiore, one of Florence’s most adored buildings.
 But the Medici Family originally came from Tuscany, and their villas in the countryside are remarkable for the way they incorporate the natural environment into their design.
 The villas were built between the 15th and 17th centuries and were dedicated to art and leisure.
 They introduced a new form of architecture, a balance between the farms owned by wealthy Florentine families and the majestic castles built by royalty.

 If you want to enjoy your own serene Tuscan villa, don’t worry, you don’t have to be a member of the Medici Family.
 Italy Perfect has you covered with plenty of options to choose from!